apecloud/kubeblocks/docs/user_docs/user_docs 0.3.0/manage_mysql_database_with_kubeblocks/backup_restore/backup_and_restore_for_MySQL_standalone.md

    select * from demo.msg;
    ```
 9. Delete the ApeCloud MySQL cluster and clean up the backup.
+   > ***Note:***
+   >
-   >Note:  Expense incurred when you have snapshots on the cloud.
+   > Expense incurred when you have snapshots on the cloud.
 So it is recommended to delete the test cluster.

    Delete MySQL cluster with the following command.
    ```
-   kbcli cluster delete mysql-example kbcli cluster delete mysql-new-from-snapshot
+   kbcli cluster delete mysql-cluster kbcli cluster delete mysql-new-from-snapshot
    ```
     Delete the backup specified.

    ```
-   kbcli cluster delete-backup mysql-example --name backup-default-mysql-example-20221124113440
+   kbcli cluster delete-backup mysql-cluster --name backup-default-mysql-cluster-20221124113440
    ```
-   Delete all backups with `mysql-example`.
+   Delete all backups with `mysql-cluster`.
    ```
-   kbcli cluster delete mysql-example
+   kbcli cluster delete mysql-cluster
    ```